xCuri0/ReBarUEFI/README.md

 # ReBarUEFI
-DXE driver to enable resizable BAR on systems which don't support it officially.
+DXE driver to enable Resizable BAR on systems which don't support it officially.
+This is done by hooking ```PreprocessController``` which is called for every PCI device during boot and setting up the Resizable BAR control registers.

 ### Requirements
 * PCIe 3.0 (Ivy Bridge+)